 Favorite Ways to Serve Homemade Ricotta

-Make it into a spinach dip or even spread it over sourdough toast with a jammy egg or garden fresh tomatoes and herbs.
+- Spread it over sourdough toast with a perfect over medium egg or garden fresh tomatoes and herbs.

-Serve a seasoned ricotta with fresh vegetables or sourdough crackers as a snack or appetizer.
+- Serve a seasoned ricotta with fresh vegetables and sourdough discard crackers as a snack or appetizer.

 Tips